 Denis Durantou has continued expanding his holdings in the Right Bank over the past few years as he has acquired not only Saintayme, but vineyards in the Lalande de Pomerol appellation that produce Chateau Les Cruzelles and Chateau Chenade as well as Chateau Montlandrie in the Cotes de Bordeaux.

 With Saintayme, the vines are not owned by the Durantou family.
 The vineyard is on a long-term leasing arrangement.

 Saintayme Vineyards, Terroir, Grapes, Winemaking

 The wine of Saintayme is produced by the same technical team that makes all the wines for Denis Durantou.
-The wines vinified in small, temperature controlled, stainless steel vats.
+The wine is vinified in small, temperature-controlled, stainless steel vats.

 When to Drink Chateau Saintayme, Anticipated Maturity, Decanting Time